EricGebhart/dfs-clj/README.md

 dfs-clj
 ============

-A Clojure interface for [Pail](https://github.com/nathanmarz/dfs-datastores) that allows for separate definitions of serialization, vertical partitioning, and `PailStructure`.
+A Clojure interface for [dfs datastores](https://github.com/nathanmarz/dfs-datastores) that allows for separate definitions of serialization, vertical partitioning, and `PailStructure` for use with Cascalog, Thrift, graph schema, fressian, and prismatic schema.

 This library started as extensions to clj-pail, pail-cascalog and clj-thrift.
-The last few years that has created other libraries, pail-graph, clj-pail-tap, pail-fressian and pail-schema.
+The last few years have seen the creation of other libraries, pail-graph, clj-pail-tap, pail-fressian and pail-schema.
 All of these libraries became rather messy to use.

 This library is all of those libraries combined.